Did you know your business has an operating system?

 And if you continue on this path, you’ll eventually hit system overload.

-So before you drive your business into a wall, Ryan encourages us all to stop and ask….
+So before you drive your business into a wall, stop and ask yourself….

 Is your operating system scalable?